oylsister/Cargo-Bot/README.md

 # Cargo-Bot
  Relative to Sympho bot which can play sound on their voice channel, so player doesn't need to download sound file.
-Recommend to use this for Linux since we haven't test for windows server yet.
+Work on both Windows and Linux server (test by Cruze03)

 ## Requirement
 - CSGO Only